deep-diver/paper-reviewer/README.md

 Generate a comprehensive review from an arXiv paper, then turn it into a blog post.
 That is the goal of this project, and it comes with a set of tools to accomplish that.
 If you are curious how to build your own paper reviewing blog, check out [AI Paper Reviewer](https://deep-diver.github.io/ai-paper-reviewer) which is powered by this project to auto-generate blog posts on the [Hugging Face Daily Papers](https://huggingface.co/papers).
 The video above is the demo of it.

+As of Dec.
+2024, this project also powers [AI Paper Reviewer for NeurIPS 2024](https://deep-diver.github.io/neurips2024/) web page.

 ## How it works

 At high level, there are two Python scripts, [`collect.py`](./collect.py) and [`convert.py`](./convert.py).